jorgenb/elasticshield/readme.md

 > ```
 > See: https://laravel.com/docs/5.4/releases for more information.

-The Elasticshield migrations will create a table to store the names of your Elasticsearch indices.
-The Passport migrations will create the tables that Elasticshield needs to store clients and access tokens:
+The OAuth Shield migrations will create a table to store the names of your Elasticsearch indices.
+The Passport migrations will create the tables that OAuth Shield needs to store clients and access tokens: